These homemade macarons are a sweet meringue-based confection made with egg white, confectioners’ sugar, castor sugar, almond flour and food coloring.

 Before beginning the recipe, clean 3 bowls and mixer beater attachments to assure no residue is present.

 Mix almond flour and confectioners sugar together.
 Sift three times and set aside.

-Beat egg whites and cream of tartar until frothy, about 4 minutes.
+Beat egg whites and cream of tartar with an electric beater until frothy, about 4 minutes.
 Gradually add caster sugar while continuing to beat whites.
 Beat until whites form stiff peaks, another 4 minutes.

-Gently transfer batter to a decorating bag and pipe 1½ “ circles onto a baking sheet lined with parchment paper.
-Space about 1” apart.
+Gently transfer batter to a decorating bag and pipe 1½ “ circles onto a baking sheet lined with parchment paper, spaced about 1” apart.
 Drawing circles on the parchment paper beforehand will help to keep the macrons uniform.

-Preheat oven to 350℉.
+Preheat the oven to 300℉.
 Cook on center rack for 13-14 minutes until set but not browned.
 Allow to cool completely on the baking sheet (at least 20 minutes).

 Turn cookies over and pipe desired toppings on the flat side.
 Cover with another cookie, flat side down.